 Therefore each photograph has its own unique data.
-EXIF data stores information like camera model, exposure, aperture, ISO, what camera mode was used and whether or not a flash fired.
+Exif data shows photo information such as camera model, exposure, aperture, ISO, what camera mode was used and whether or not a flash fired.

-How is EXIF metadata useful?
+How is exif metadata useful?

-EXIF metadata readers
+Exif metadata readers

-When you first start out in digital SLR photography, all the camera settings can seem overwhelming.
-There are so many different settings, that it can be hard to remember what one’s were used for each shot.
+When you first start out in digital SLR photography, all the camera settings seem overwhelming.
+There are so many different settings, that it is hard to remember what one’s were used for each shot.

-- When you preview a photograph in windows picture viewer, you can right click on the image and choose properties.
-Click the summary tab along the top, then if you don’t see the EXIF data instantly, click the advanced button.You should then see all the information that was recorded when the photo was taken.
+- When you preview a photograph in windows picture viewer, simply right click on the image and choose properties.
+Click the summary tab along the top, then if you don’t see the exif data instantly, click the advanced button.You will now see all the information that was recorded when the photo was taken.

-- There are many free EXIF readers available.
-One of the most popular freeware programs is called EXIF Reader – image data file analysisExif Reader can obtain metadata from photographs taken with the following camera models:
+- There are many free Exif readers available.
+One of the most popular freeware programs is called Exif Reader – image data file analysisExif Reader can obtain metadata from photographs taken with the following camera models:

-- If you already own a graphics editor like Photoshop CS2 and above, you can read the EXIF data with the programs File Browser feature (File / File Info, along the top toolbar).
+- If you already own a graphics editor like Photoshop CS2 and above, you can read the exif data with the programs File Browser feature (File / File Info, along the top toolbar).

 Reasons why you may not be able to read a photographs EXIF metadata

-Assignment: EXIF metadata lesson
+Photography Assignment: Exif metadata lesson

-- Open up a few different photographs within EXIF Reader and read through the numerous metadata columns.
-Look specifically for metering mode, aperture, exposure (shutter speed), focal length and ISO.These are the camera settings most beginners want to replicate for specific types of shots.
+- Open up a few different photographs within exif Reader and read through the numerous metadata columns.
+Looking specifically at metering mode, aperture, exposure (shutter speed), focal length and ISO.These are the camera settings most beginners want to replicate for specific types of shots.